 Let us keep you up to date with all the specials we offer.

-This superb golfing itinerary gives you the opportunity to test your skills on Ireland’s most inspiring links courses.
+Play the best golf courses in Dublin area and in Northern Ireland including Royal County Down and Royal Portrush – This superb itinerary gives you the opportunity to test your skills on Ireland’s most inspiring links courses.
 Experience the rugged beauty of the Northern Ireland coastline and the poetic charm of Dublin city.

 Combine the rough and rugged Northern Ireland coastline with Joycean Dublin and play 5 of the highest ranked golf courses in Ireland.